Antikyra: Geography of the maritime region

 Antikyra is situated on the Bay of Antikyra (Anticyranus Sinus) on the north coast of the Gulf of Corinth.
 It lies 2 or 3 km southwest of Paralia Distomou (also formerly known as "Aspra Spitia") and 10 km southeast of Desfina.
 It is separated from Delphi by Mount Cirphis and from the Crissaean Gulf by the Opus peninsula (Opus Promontorium).
 The municipal unit also contains the villages of Agia Sotira and Agios Isidoros.
 Antikyra lies approximately 170 km from Athens.
+Antykyra consists of restaurants, fishing, and a beach popular with local residents called Agios Isidoros.